FartyPants/merge_lora_CPU/README.md

     --output_path "/path/to/your/merged_model_output_cpu"

-IGNORE_WHEN_COPYING_START
-Use code with caution.
-Bash
-IGNORE_WHEN_COPYING_END

-Example 2: Merge with a specific LoRA checkpoint on CPU
+##Example 2: Merge with a specific LoRA checkpoint on CPU

 python merge_tool.py \